-One of the beautiful things about sharing your home with a cat is that they are pretty self-reliant.
-This is especially obvious when you need to leave the house for a couple of days - I mean, all you need to do is set up some extra food and water stations, an additional litter box, and plenty of safe toys, then you're good to go.
-But if you need to be away for an extended period, you might want to bring your fuzzy little pal along.
-If that's the case, it's important to know how to travel with your cat, and today, we'll talk about a few things to make the whole process easier.
+One of the neat things about sharing your home with a cat is that they are pretty self-reliant, and this is especially obvious when you have to leave the house; all you need to do is set up some extra food and water bowls, additional litter boxes, and plenty of safe toys, then off you go.
+But if you need to be away for a long spell, you might want to bring your little pal along.
+If that's the case, it's important to know how to travel with your cat.
+Today, we'll talk about a few things to make the process easier.

 Packing for the Road